slightlybae/slightlybae/README.md

 ### Hi there 👋

-I am an Andriod Developer looking to advance my skills>>> A cybersecurity newbie hoping to connect with others!
+I am an Andriod Developer looking to advance my skills>>>

+A cybersecurity newbie looking forward to connect with others!

 Always happy and ready to learn new things {:relaxed:}